PhilipGriffith/AHPy/README.md

 ### Compare.complete()

 **If the hierarchy is *not* constructed beginning with the Compare objects on the lowest level and working up, the final step MUST be to call `complete()` on the Compare object at the hierarchy's highest level**.
-This will insure that the global and target weights of each Compare object in the hierarchy are correctly computed.
+This will insure that both the target weights and the global weights of each Compare object in the hierarchy are correctly computed.

 ### Missing Pairwise Comparisons